jpcposth/SneakerApplication/README.md

 1. Launch the application.
 2. If you don't have an account, click the "Register" button on the login screen.
 3. Enter your desired username and password.
-(The passwords aren't encrypted, so don't use a commen used password)
 4. Click the "Register" button.

 ## Collection